exercism/problem-specifications/exercises/saddle-points/introduction.md

 A good tree is both:

 - at least as tall as all trees to the east and west, so that you have the best possible view of the sunrises and sunsets.
-- at most as tall as all tree to the north and south, to minimize the amount of tree climbing.
+- at most as tall as all trees to the north and south, to minimize the amount of tree climbing.